Fleet Tracking: What It Is and the Best Fleet Trackers to Try

 Step 1: Track Vehicle Location and Condition with Telematics

-Hardie’s uses a telematics solution to both track the real-time location and condition of all their delivery trucks.
+Hardie’s uses a telematics solution to both track the real-time location and condition of all their fleet vehicles.

 Dispatchers and managers can see where every truck is in real-time, and check up on driver progress.

-The telematics solution also checks key data points that help plan preventative maintenance, like total miles driven, breakage, engine fault codes, and more.
+The telematics solution also checks key data points that help plan preventative vehicle maintenance, like total miles driven, breakage, engine fault codes, and more for the entire fleet.

-With it, Hardie’s can reduce avoidable vehicle breakdowns and costly repairs.
+With it, Hardie’s can stay on top of fleet safety and reduce avoidable vehicle breakdowns and costly repairs.

 Step 2: Plan Routes Based On Real-Time and Historical Data with OptimoRoute